patcont/React----Nest-Test/README.md

 This is a test project that consumes a third party api through NestJS and renders the data with React
 ## Deployment

-To deploy this project first run the nestJS backeedn with the following routes and commands
+To deploy this project first run the nestJS backend with the following routes and commands

 ```bash
   cd apidemo